TaliBytes/php-home-server/readme.md

 4 - `sudo apt install mysql-server`

+5 - I recommend reordering the default application using `sudo nano /etc/apache2/mods-enabled/dir.conf`

-5 - I found [this article](https://www.digitalocean.com/community/tutorials/how-to-install-lamp-stack-on-ubuntu#step-6-testing-database-connection-from-php-optional) (unaffiliated) very helpful.
+6 - I found [this article](https://www.digitalocean.com/community/tutorials/how-to-install-lamp-stack-on-ubuntu#step-6-testing-database-connection-from-php-optional) (unaffiliated) very helpful.
 It details how to setup the LAMP stack, configure the necessities for Apache running PHP/MySQL, etc...

-6 - [This article](https://scriptstown.com/how-to-setup-cloudflare-ssl-and-configure-origin-certificate-for-apache/) was helpful for configuring my Cloudflare Origin Certificate and PEM for my Apache server.
+7 - [This article](https://scriptstown.com/how-to-setup-cloudflare-ssl-and-configure-origin-certificate-for-apache/) was helpful for configuring my Cloudflare Origin Certificate and PEM for my Apache server.
 I also have my Cloudflare configured to have A Name (example.com) point to my home server public IP.
 The home server has ports 443, 80, and 3389 (RDP) open.
 My router is configured to port-forward for 80 and 443.

-7 - use `sudo a2enmod rewrite`.
+8 - use `sudo a2enmod rewrite`.
 This project handles routing thru PHP instead of a file directory or Apache.

-8 - run `sudo nano /etc/apache2/sites-available/your_site.conf` and add
+9 - run `sudo nano /etc/apache2/sites-available/your_site.conf` and add

 ```XML
 <Directory /var/www/your_site>